Tydorius/ST-CharacterPreview/README.md

 # Character Details Popup

+NOTE: Note yet working, only uploaded/public for easy testing of the manifest/etc.

 A SillyTavern extension that displays a detailed preview modal when clicking on character cards, allowing users to review character information before starting a chat.

 ## Features